-Sitembele James Sitembele was funded by ASF during his high school days (2005-2006): I write to you to thank you so much for the great work that you are doing.
+Sitembele James was funded by ASF during his high school days (2005-2006): I write to you to thank you so much for the great work that you are doing.
 I can now look back and say “I am because you are”.
-I matriculated at Nyameko High School in Mdantsane (Eastern Cape).
-I enrolled for B.Com Accounting for Chartered Accountants at NMMU in 2007.

-Zukile Betana‘s story reads as follows: “I would like to take this time and express my deep feelings of joy and appreciation to all the sponsors, shareholders and co-operators of the AFRICAN SCHOLARS’ FUND family for their assistance and contribution towards my education during the academic year 2011.
-Allow me to take you a few footsteps with me and
+Zukile Betana‘s story: “I would like to take this time and express my deep feelings of joy and appreciation to all the sponsors, shareholders and co-operators of the AFRICAN SCHOLARS’ FUND family for their assistance and contribution towards my education during the academic year 2011.

 Kgotlaetsile comes from Batlhoros in the Northern Cape.
 Both his parents are deceased and the only income comes from his older sister who gets a child support grant for her two children.
 After completing his senior certificate in 2004, Kgotlaetsile went on to work as a labourer for two years, trying to help her sister.